martinpiper/BombJack/README.md

 					1 : Enable XY update, or reset to 0
 					2 : Enable Y update, or reset to 0
 					3 : Enable YX update, or reset to 0

+### Audio

+Current audio hardware has 4 voices, each using 11 bytes.
+Extra bytes are used for voice loop enable and voice active bit masks after the voice registers.

+Each voice register layout is as follows:
+	byte	register
+	0		volume
+	1/2		address lo/hi
+	3/4		length lo/hi
+	5/6		rate lo/hi
+	7/8		loop address lo/hi
+	9/10	loop length lo/hi

+The sample frequency in hertz to voice rate conversion, using internal 4MHz clock, is:  (4096 * hertz) / 25000